JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 ```

 The Kotlin toolchain will provide the correct default dependencies and locate the API surface area available in the shared
 code.
-This prevents such cases as, for example, the use of a macOS-specific function in code shared for Windows.
+This prevents cases like the use of a macOS-specific function in code shared for Windows.

 ## For library authors

-A hierarchical project structure allows for the reusing of code in similar targets, as well as publishing and consuming libraries
+A hierarchical project structure allows for reusing code in similar targets, as well as publishing and consuming libraries
 with granular APIs targeting similar platforms.

 The Kotlin toolchain will automatically figure out the API available in the consumer source set while checking for
 unsafe usages, like using an API meant for the JVM in JS code.

-* Libraries published with the hierarchical project structure are only compatible with projects that already have hierarchical
+* Libraries published with the new hierarchical project structure are only compatible with projects that already have a hierarchical
   project structure.
 To enable compatibility with non-hierarchical projects, add the following to
   the `gradle.properties` file in your library project: